Manage compatibility mode for Office

 Word, Excel, and PowerPoint use compatibility mode to open binary Office documents that were created in Office 2003 or earlier versions of Office.
 Word also uses compatibility mode to open OpenXML documents that were created in Word 2007 and Word 2010.

-Set default compatibility mode on file creation (Word 2013 and 2016 only)
+Set default compatibility mode on file creation for Word

-You can use the Set default compatibility mode on file creation policy setting to manage the default compatibility mode that Word uses to create new Word documents.
+If you use Group Policy, you can use the Set default compatibility mode on file creation policy setting to manage the default compatibility mode that Word uses to create new Word documents.
 This might be necessary if you have add-ins or macros that use the layout functions that are used in Word 2007 or Word 2010.
-When you enable this policy setting, you can specify which versions of Word (2003, 2007, 2010, 2013, or 2016) that new Word documents are compatible with.
+When you enable this policy setting, you can specify which versions of Word that new Word documents are compatible with.
 Several configurations options are available for this setting:

 Word 2003 This mode disables features in Word that are incompatible with Word 2003.